Best Beaches In South of Malta: Sandy Spots & Scenic Swim Areas (2026)

 Can Foreigners Easily Buy Property in Malta?

 Foreign buyers definitely have some hoops to jump through.
 Non-EU investors usually need an Acquisition of Immovable Property (AIP) permit, limiting them to just one home, strictly for personal use—no renting allowed.
 Expect the process to take around 4-6 months.
+New real estate opportunities give them freedom of choice and many options.

 However, there’s a fantastic workaround: Special Designated Areas (SDAs).
 These special zones have fewer restrictions, meaning you can buy multiple properties, rent them out freely, and wrap up the purchase within 2-3 months.
 Malta boasts 16 such SDAs across its islands, making them perfect for quick, hassle-free investment.
+If you want to be sure with your real estate property in Malta, read this guide to avoid some common mistakes first-time buyers make.

 Quick Breakdown: SDA vs Non-SDA Zones In Malta